Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Xoi Yen, Hanoi, Vietnam

 We only learned about Xoi Xeo on our most recent Hanoi trip – and I have been craving it ever since.
 The simple, savory ingredients combine into something utterly satisfying.
-More comforting (and a lot more fattening!) than a bowl of Pho, Xoi Xeo is a Must-Eat in Hanoi!
+More comforting (and fattening) than a bowl of Pho, Xoi Xeo is a Must-Eat in Hanoi!
 While there is no shortage of Xoi – sticky rice – in Hanoi cuisine, Xoi Xeo takes the mundane to the extraordinary.

 Although not easy to make, the ingredients are all common Hanoi products.
 The base for Xoi Xeo is glutinous rice (also known as sticky rice), turmeric, mung bean, fried shallot and a layer of semi-solid fat (yep, fat…and it makes the dish!).
 The hearty – yet inexpensive – meal can be topped with extras, like corn, eggs, chicken or pork.